ChanggonSong/Transfer-Learning/README.md

   split=test

 #### 🔹 Evaluation Results
 The trained model was evaluated using a combination of quantitative metrics and visual analysis.

 This section summarizes the key outcomes from the evaluation phase.

 #### 🔹 Confusion Matrix Analysis

 To evaluate inter-class confusion, both the absolute and normalized confusion matrices were analyzed:

-    • Most predictions align well along the diagonal, indicating strong classification accuracy.
+&nbsp;&nbsp;&nbsp;&nbsp;• Most predictions align well along the diagonal, indicating strong classification accuracy.

-    • High accuracy was observed for classes such as shortpants, shortsleeve, and denimpants.
+&nbsp;&nbsp;&nbsp;&nbsp;• High accuracy was observed for classes such as shortpants, shortsleeve, and denimpants.

-    • Some confusion was noted among visually similar categories, such as jacket, cardigan, sweater, and longsleeve.
+&nbsp;&nbsp;&nbsp;&nbsp;• Some confusion was noted among visually similar categories, such as jacket, cardigan, sweater, and longsleeve.

 Image 1 – Confusion Matrix (absolute counts)

 Image 2 – Normalized Confusion Matrix (proportions)

 #### 🔹 Confidence-Based Metric Curves